anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented Tappable In-App Notifications:**
+  - Extended the deep linking functionality to the in-app notifications screen (`app/dashboard/notifications.tsx`).
+  - Updated `hooks/useNotifications.ts` to store the `link` from the notification payload along with other notification data.
+  - Modified `app/dashboard/notifications.tsx` to make each notification item tappable, navigating to the stored `link` if it exists.
 - **Implemented Push Notification Deep Linking:**
   - Added logic to `hooks/useNotifications.ts` to handle deep linking when a user taps a push notification.
   - The `addNotificationResponseReceivedListener` now extracts a `link` property from the notification's data payload.